william4122/30DaysOfPython/day_9_conditionals/conditionals.md

 >= greater than or equal to
 <= lesser than or equal to

+other comparison operators:
+is: returns true if both variables are the same object (x is y) is not: returns true if both variables are not the same object (x is not y)
+in: returns true if queried list contains a certain item (x in y) not in: returns true if the queried list doesn't have a certain item (x not in y)

 Logical Operators
 operator :: description :: example
 and :: true if both statements are true :: x < 5 & x < 10